kkodev/boost-ios/README.md

 #### **If you are lazy:**

-Grab pre-built framework from Dist folder.
+1. Grab pre-built framework from Dist folder (boost 1.52.0).

 <br/>